 For those mornings, this is the recipe I wish I’d had years ago.

-Of course the solution is to take care of ourselves, but we can’t be perfect all the time.
+Of course the solution is to take care of ourselves.
+But we can’t be perfect all the time!
 Sometimes we can’t help tossing and turning all night or overindulging on special occasions.